fission-codes/auth-lobby/README.md

 When the user decides to go back to the app for some reason (eg. not agreeing
 with the authorisation), the query parameter `cancelled=reason` will be added.

+Possible cancellation reasons:
+* `DENIED`, user chose to cancel the authorization

 ## Development